-Calibration is the direct comparison of the output of an electronic device or instrument and the accepted output of the device set by the manufacturer and industry.
 If there is a determined and verified difference between the outputs, the instrument will need to be tuned or calibrated in order to conform to the standard set by the manufacturer.
+Read More…

 Calibration devices come in many different designs including handheld, portable and fixed.
 Handheld devices are small and compact and are operated manually.
 Portable devices, in comparison, are designed to move from one place to another; they may have wheels or handles to add mobility.
 Fixed instruments are mounted and remain in the same place.
 This process creates instruments that more accurate and precise, which is essential to the performance of measurement tools and devices in many industries.